 What it looks like

-Inactive ingredients are sucrose, lactose monohydrate, starch-maize, purified talc, magnesium stearate, titanium dioxide,
+with 3% maize starch), purified talc, magnesium stearate, titanium dioxide, sunset

 Each white Dilantin Capsule contains 30 mg of the active ingredient phenytoin sodium.

-Inactive ingredients are sucrose, magnesium stearate, starch-maize, purified talc, titanium dioxide, carbon black CI77266
+with 3% maize starch), magnesium stearate, purified talc, titanium dioxide, carbon

 Each Dilantin Infatab contains the active ingredient phenytoin 50 mg.

 Inactive ingredients are sunset yellow FCF, Confectioner's sugar (PI: 1749) (sucrose

 with 3% maize starch), quinoline yellow, saccharin sodium, magnesium stearate, purified

 Dilantin Paediatric Suspension contains the active ingredient phenytoin 30 mg/5 mL.

 Inactive ingredients are sodium benzoate, sucrose, glycerol, aluminium magnesium silicate,

 carmellose sodium, polysorbate 40, vanillin, orange oil terpeneless, ethanol, carmoisine,